BCLab-UNM/SwarmBaseCode-ROS/README.md

 6. Select CMakeLists.txt

-7. Click "Yes" to creating a .pro file
+7. Click "Open" to continue.

 8. Enter ```~/rover_workspace/build``` in the text box, this is the default build path.